relikd/URL-Scheme-Defaults/README.md

 1. Go to [releases][2] and download the tool
 2. Run `URL Scheme Defaults`
-3. It will list all schemes, for which **more than one** suitable application exists
+3. Click on the drop-down icon and select a new application

-4. Click on the drop-down icon and select a new application
+Alternatively, you can set the bundle id of an app manually. ... or **disable** a URL scheme.